 The Amazon Web Service (AWS) is a public cloud service

-that enables you to run your applications on a shared infrastructure
+that enables you to run your applications on a shared infrastructure managed

-accessed by users over the internet.
+by users over the internet.

 For networking consistency and ease of management of EC2 instances,